manmeetchaudhuri/DataEngineering_Twitter/README.md

-# Building a Twitter big data pipeline with Kafka, Python and MongoDB
-# Sentiment analysis of Tweets
+# Building a Twitter big data pipeline with Kafka, Python and MongoDB/ Performing sentiment analysis of Tweets

 The task is to create a data pipeline that covers the following aspects:
 1)	Data ingestion